Lorenzo Berardinetti

 Lorenzo Berardinetti (born 21 October 1961) is a former politician in Ontario, Canada.
 He was a Liberal member of the Legislative Assembly of Ontario from 2003 to 2018 who represented the Toronto riding of Scarborough Southwest.

 Background

 Berardinetti was born in Scarborough, and is a lawyer by profession.
 He attended the University of Toronto and the University of Windsor Law School, and was called to the Ontario Bar in 1988.
 On October 25, 2010, Berardinetti's then-wife Michelle won election as a Toronto City Councillor.
 They married in 2004 and divorced in 2018.
-Berardinetti's cousin is politician Michael Colle.
+Berardinetti's cousin is politician Michael Colle and first cousin once removed is Toronto City Councillor Josh Colle.
 As a child, he and Colle lived in the same house in downtown Toronto.
 They would later serve together as MPPs in Queen's Park.

 Politics

 Municipal

 Berardinetti was a councillor in the pre-amalgamation Scarborough Council from 1988 to 1996, and represented Ward 37 (Scarborough Centre) on the amalgamated Toronto City Council from 1997 to 2003.
 In 1997, he served as chair of Toronto's administration committee, which created the framework for a unified civic administration in the amalgamated city.
 Berardinetti was generally regarded as an ally of Toronto mayor Mel Lastman during his years on the Toronto council.